Wednesday, 23 January 2008

 Overdose of writers

-Now I need to be quiet and calm for some time to digest all that I heard and saw.
-I spoke to almost all of them individually (except for Shashi Tharoor and Vikas Swarup).
 I had long chat with Bhagwan Dass Morwal right on the first day.
 With Uday Prakash, there was lot of interaction and somehow, I found myself contradicting him often, perhaps to provoke him!
-Gayathri Murthy was familiar right from the first moment, while Nirpal Singh Dhaliwal, initially thought that I won't like him but later, I changed my mind.
-Some morning conversations with Tarun Tejpal, Lavanya Shankaran, Anita Nair and Altaf Tyrewalla.
-I specially liked Altaf.
-It was also nice to sit with Sudhir Kakkar during a lunch.
+Gayathri Murthy seemed to be familiar right from the first moment, while Nirpal Singh Dhaliwal, initially thought that I won't like him but later, I changed my mind.

-One of the most interesting discussions we had was during a lunch break with an Iraqi journalist living in Italy, a Singaporean journalist of Indian origin married in Italy (a coincidence that she knew my sister in Delhi), Nirpal Singh, writer of Indian origin living in UK.
+One of the most interesting discussions we had was during a lunch break with an Iraqi journalist living in Italy, a Singaporean journalist of Indian origin married in Italy (a coincidence that she knew my sister in Delhi) and Nirpal Singh, a writer of Indian origin living in UK.
 The discussion about our mixed identities, our roots, our families, our feelings and the absurdities of our worlds, was both moving and challenging.

 Apart from Indian writers, it was a wonderful opportunity to meet some of the well known writers from all over the world.
 I have loved reading books of Luis Sepulveda and Tahar Ben Jaloun and meeting them, listening to them was wonderful.
-Some others like Rosetta Loy, Peter Schneider, Bjorn Larsson, Alain Elkann, Gianni Riotta, Lorenzo Mondo, Francesca Sanvitale, I knew less well but after knowing them, I am going to read them too.

 Only Federico Rampini, I missed.
 I was looking forward to listen to him and to get him sign a copy of his book for me but when he spoke, I was busy giving an interview.
 Afterwards, when I went out to look for him, he was busy in an interview.